vtog/labGuides/source/ocp/node-mirror-registry.rst

 -----------------------------------

 For redundancy it's possible to run through these steps for each node in the cluster.
-The "trick" is to not over write the previous nodes config but append to them.
+The "trick" is to not over write the previous "mirror" config but append to them.

 #.
 Append updates to ``./oc-mirror-workspace/results-xxxxxxxxxx/imageContentSourcePolicy.yaml``
    before applying them.
-In the example below I added both mirrors before applying the policy.
+In the example below I added both mirrors before re-applying the policy.

    .. code-block:: yaml

       apiVersion: operator.openshift.io/v1alpha1
       kind: ImageContentSourcePolicy
       metadata: